proudly supported by...

-The Regatta, also familiarly referred to as ‘The Gaffers’ will be held over the 29th and 30th of July.
+The Regatta, also fondly referred to as ‘The Gaffers’ was held over the 28th and 29th of July.

 The Regatta is open to sailing yachts and dinghies.
-Motor boats are welcome to participate in the Concours d’Elégance competition.
+Motor boats are encouraged to participate in the Concours d’Elégance competition.
 Berthing for all vessels is free from the Friday evening throughout the weekend.

 On both days, two races are held each day with a short break in between.
-Saturdays races are an ‘around the cans’ format.
-All boats use the same start/finish line but, with the faster boats starting 10 minutes earlier than the smaller and slower ones.
+Three of the races are an ‘around the cans’ format.
+All boats use the same start/finish line but, the faster boats start 10 minutes earlier than the smaller and slower ones.
 They also sail a longer course than the smaller boats to keep the fleet together and add to the atmosphere.
-Boats are close enough for plenty of crosses and action around the marks.

-Sunday first race will be a pursuit race whilst the final race of the weekend will be a short passage race, once again with a shorter course for the smaller boats, with the finish line positioned to allow the boats to head straight into the Club for the grand finale of the weekend, the Presentations.
+The final race of the weekend will be a short passage race, once again with a shorter course for the smaller boats, with the finish line positioned to allow the boats to head straight into the Club for the grand finale of the weekend, the Presentations.

-This is a great weekend and not just for old gaffers.
-If your boat dates from or pre 1980 or is a Spirit of Tradition vessel built in the ‘Classic’ style come along for close quarter sailing with “achingly beautiful’ boats and great festivities.
+This is a great weekend for all classic boats, big or small.
+If your boat dates from or pre 1980 or is a Spirit of Tradition vessel built in the ‘Classic’ style come along for some relaxed social racing and great festivities.